 Op-Ed by Michaela Whitton

-This article (Nobody’s Child: The Palestinian Uprising No One Wants to Adopt) is free and open source.
-You have permission to republish this article under a Creative Commons license with attribution to Michaela Whitton and theAntiMedia.org.
-Anti-Media Radio airs weeknights at 11pm Eastern/8pm Pacific.
-If you spot a typo, email firstname.lastname@example.org.
+This article (Inspired by Greece, UK Public Wants Its Own Austerity Referendum) is free and open source.
+You have permission to republish this article under a Creative Commons license with attribution to the author and theAntiMedia.org.
+Tune in!
+Anti-Media Radio airs Monday through Friday @ 11pm Eastern/8pm Pacific.
+Help us fix our typos: firstname.lastname@example.org.

 Since you’re here…